Terrafarms/bangkit-machine-learning/README.md

 # Bangkit-Machine-Learning

 This repository contains a collection of resources used during the capstone project for Bangkit Machine Learning.
 The project focuses on building machine learning models for our application.
-For our machine learning needs, we have built image classifier models for plant disease detection and Soil detection
+For our machine learning needs, we have built image classifier models for plant disease detection and Soil detection.

 <img src="https://github.com/Terrafarms/bangkit-machine-learning/assets/66078837/71a15c02-e1d8-49ed-8336-67b1de7e8a60"  width="400" height="700">
 <img src="https://github.com/Terrafarms/bangkit-machine-learning/assets/66078837/adcae47f-6d06-4ba4-9b13-fea0facb5190"  width="400" height="700">